Frederick Haines: Military career

 Promoted to brevet major-general on 25 November 1864, Haines returned to India to become General Officer Commanding the Mysore Division of the Madras Army in March 1865.
 He went on to be Quartermaster-General to the Forces in the United Kingdom in 1870 before returning to India again to be Commander-in-Chief of the Madras Army as well as a member of the Council of the Governor of Madras with the local rank of lieutenant general in May 1871.

 Promoted to the substantive rank of lieutenant general on 23 May 1873 and to the local rank of full general on 22 March 1876, Haines became Commander-in-Chief, India in April 1876, with promotion to brevet full general on 1 October 1877.
 He commanded the forces in India during the Second Anglo-Afghan War and successfully argued for a large force being made available before mobilisation occurred, but once the war started the Governor-General of India, Lord Lytton, was inclined to by-pass Haines and deal direct with commanders in the field, causing friction between the two men.
 Haines was offered a baronetcy for services to HM Government in India in 1880 but declined the honour due to his wife's failing health, presuming that it would be re-offered to him after her recovery.
 However, her health declined and she eventually died and the offer of the baronetcy was never renewed.

 Returning to retirement in London in 1881, Haines was promoted to Field Marshal on 21 May 1890.
 He also became colonel of the 104th Bengal Fusiliers, subsequently of the 2nd Battalion of the Royal Munster Fusiliers and then of the Royal Scots Fusiliers.
 He died at his home at Pall Mall in London on 11 June 1909 and was buried in Brompton Cemetery, London.

 Family

-In 1856 Haines married Charlotte Jane Sophia Miller and together they went on to have three sons.
+In 1856 Haines married Charlotte Jane Sophia Miller; they had three sons.